Robert W. Campbell Award

-The international Robert W. Campbell Award honors companies that achieve business excellence by integrating EHS (Environment, Health, and Safety) management into business operations.
-Built upon rigorous scientific evaluation, the Campbell Award uses an evidence-based case study approach to transform the landscape of EHS worldwide.
+The international Robert W. Campbell Award honors companies that achieve business excellence by integrating EHS (Environment, Health, and Safety) management into their business operations.
+Built upon scientific evaluation, the Campbell Award uses an evidence-based case study approach to transform the landscape of EHS worldwide.
 To promote integrated management systems and educate leaders across national and cultural borders, Campbell Awards are shared through the twenty-two Global Partner network.

-The goal of the Campbell Award is to educate leaders about the value of EHS to the triple bottom line through rigorous and evidence-based case studies.
+The goal of the Campbell Award is to educate leaders about the value of EHS to the triple bottom line through evidence-based case studies.

 History and mission

 The award is named after Robert W. Campbell, an early 20th-century pioneer in the safety movement of the United States and the first president of the National Safety Council.
 Campbell recognized the humanitarian benefit of safety, but realized that there were also economic benefits of EHS.
 He believed that striking a balance between these would convince a larger audience of how safety serves as the basis for the ideals of the Campbell Award.
-The award's official site maintains a page with biographical information about Campbell.

 The award seeks to "collect and highlight the best examples of safety, health, and environmental management in successful business management worldwide."

 The award's official website lists the following mission and goals: